Frequently Asked Questions

 Is the Kansas Property Tax related to IFTA?

 Should I include reefer fuel on my IFTA report?

 No. Reefer fuel should not be calculated into your IFTA report.

-Should I send original trip sheets and fuel receipts to The Transportation Advisor?
+Should I send original trip sheets and fuel receipts to The Transportation Advisor a DISA company?

-No. Only copies of fuel receipts and trip sheets should be provided to The Transportation Advisor.
+No. Only copies of fuel receipts and trip sheets should be provided to The Transportation Advisor a DISA company.
 Originals should be kept at your original place of business in the event of an IFTA audit.

 What information is required to file an IFTA report?